MWall541/Dragon-Mounts-Legacy/README.md

 - Prismarine and Sea Lantern can no longer hatch the Water dragon, it will instead hatch the new variant: Ocean Dragon (cosmetic change only).

 - Added the Wither Dragon.
 They are immune to withering but has slightly low hp.
 They can shoot wither skulls which inflict wither.
 Can be hatched via wither skeleton skulls.
-They have the wither step ability that spawns wither roses occasionally on the blocks they walk on.
+They have the wither step ability that spawns wither roses and soul soil occasionally on the blocks they walk on.

 - Added the Gale Dragon.
 They are very similar to Aether Dragons.
 Can be hatched via blue terracotta blocks